Martina Navratilova: Media

 In 1983, Martina Navratilova and Vijay Amritraj appeared in the Hart to Hart episode "Love Game" as themselves, as the guests of honor at a charity tennis event.
 Her role was the more significant; she partnered with the lead male character Jonathan Hart (Robert Wagner) in a mixed doubles match.
 Though a homage rather than an appearance, in 1992 Navratilova was mentioned by the titular character in episode 14 of the anime Pretty Soldier Sailor Moon.
 In 1996, Navratilova was featured with American football player Art Monk in an endorsement for PowerBook in an ad series "What's on Your PowerBook?"

-In 2000 Martina appeared as herself on Will & Grace "Lows in the Mid-Eighties" as one of Karen Walker's (Megan Mullally) paramours in a flashback sequence.
+In 2000 Martina appeared as herself on Will & Grace "Lows in the Mid-Eighties" as one of Karen Walker's (Megan Mullally) paramours in a flashback sequence.'

+In September 2001, Martina Navratilova appeared as a contestant on the "Sports Superstars Millionaire" edition of Who Wants to Be a Millionaire.
+She won $125,000 for Save the Rhino, a UK-based conservation charity.

 In November 2008, Martina Navratilova appeared on the UK's ITV series Series 8 of I'm a Celebrity ...
 Get Me Out of Here!; she finished runner-up to Joe Swash.
 In February 2012, Navratilova was announced as a cast member on the 14th season of ABC's Dancing with the Stars.
 She was partnered with Tony Dovolani, but they were the first pair eliminated.
 Navratilova guest-starred as a dissatisfied Yelp reviewer in episode three of the third season of absurdist comedy Portlandia.
 In 2019, Navratilova had a recurring role portraying Brigitte, a horse trainer, in the Netflix series, The Politician.

 In 2018, it was reported that Glenn Greenwald was developing a feature-length documentary about Navratilova with Reese Witherspoon's production company, Hello Sunshine.
 Greenwald described Navratilova as his childhood hero and as a social justice pioneer.
 During an interview at the Salesforce World Tour London 2024 event, Navratilova confirmed that a documentary was currently being filmed with her and Chris Evert, and would be released in 2025.

+In 2026, she participated in the Antena 3 television show Mask Singer: Adivina quién canta, under the mask of Mop.